I have to make a confession…

 John Cena can take down Bill Gates but does that make him smarter?
 Of course not!
 Unfortunately, as soon as we make the initial comparison we forget all else.

 And once we start, we don’t stop.
 We make them gods: siblings, peers, parents, athletes, and celebrities alike.
 Trust me…they’re far from it.
-Being especially skilled in one area by no means makes you skilled in all areas, but for some reason we only focus on the very specific areas of strength.
-That’s what creates unfair comparison.
+Being especially skilled in one area by no means makes you skilled in all areas, but for some reason, we only focus on the very specific areas of strength.
+That’s what creates an unfair comparison.

 How to develop confidence